Vision & Research Focus

 ◈ Theoretical research on verification and interpretability of neural AI architectures.

-◈ Application of explainable AI systems into safety-critical tasks in healthcare.
+◈ Application of explainable AI systems for translational cancer research.

 ◈ Applied research in the fields of Natural Language Processing, Knowledge Representation and Computer Vision on the analysis of biomedical data.